 Pediocactus is a genus of cacti that includes some of the most miniature cacti in the United States, mainly growing in north Arizona and Utah.
 Eight of the nine species are rare, and most occur in very localized areas, sometimes just a few square miles.
 Pediocactus simpsonii is the most widespread and extremely cold hardy.

-The generic name comes from the Greek "pedion," meaning "plain," after the Great Plains of the United States, where the plants are found.
-The species are referred to as Hedgehog Cacti, though that name is also applied to Echinocereus and Echinopsis.
-They may also be called Pincushion Cacti, a common name that is also applied to other genera.
+The generic name comes from the Greek word "pedion," meaning "plain," after the Great Plains of the United States, where plants are found.
+The species are called Hedgehog Cacti, though that name is also applied to Echinocereus and Echinopsis.
+They may also be called Pincushion Cacti, a common name for other genera.

 These cacti are often the prize of collectors who can grow them as they typically prove challenging in cultivation, often grafted.
 They are small, globose with tubercles and small spines, usually solitary, up to 3.2 inches (8 cm) tall.
 The spines vary and may be dense or almost non-existent.
 Flowers arise from the top of the stem and may be pink, white, or yellow.
 Fruits are somewhat fleshy, drying with age and dehiscent.